VajiraPrabuddhaka/choreo/docs/proposals/0554-standadize-deployment-and-promotion.md

 **Use Git References when:**
 - Working with GitOps workflows (ArgoCD, Flux, etc.)
-- You want clean, readable git diffs for promotion reviews (Release is only ~2-5 KB)
+- You want clean, readable git diffs for promotion reviews (ComponentRelease is only ~2-5 KB)
 - You want traceability to exact git commits
 - ComponentTypeDefinitions/Addons are reused across multiple components
 - Reconciliation speed is less critical (async git-triggered deployments)